DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - Storage Limitation
       - Security
       - Accountability
+          - 📗General Data Protection Regulation (GDPR) – European Union: The GDPR is one of the strictest data protection laws in the world.
+It applies to any organization that processes personal data of EU citizens, regardless of where the organization is based.
+Key Points of GDPR:
+          - 🎈Data Protection Principles:
+              - Lawfulness, fairness, and transparency: Data must be processed lawfully and transparently.
+              - Purpose limitation: Data should only be collected for specific, legitimate purposes.
+              - Data minimization: Only collect data that is necessary.
+              - Accuracy: Personal data must be kept accurate and up to date.
+              - Storage limitation: Data should not be stored longer than necessary.
+              - Integrity and confidentiality: Data must be processed securely.
+          - 🎈Rights of Individuals:
+              - Right to Access: Individuals can request access to their data.
+              - Right to Rectification: Individuals can request corrections to inaccurate data.
+              - Right to Erasure ("Right to be Forgotten"): Individuals can request the deletion of their data under certain conditions.
+              - Right to Data Portability: Individuals can request to receive their data in a structured format.
+              - Right to Restrict Processing: Individuals can restrict the processing of their data.
+              - Right to Object: Individuals can object to the processing of their data, especially for direct marketing.
+          - 🎈Consent: Consent must be freely given, specific, informed, and unambiguous.
+Individuals can withdraw consent at any time.
+          - 🎈Data Breach Notification: Organizations must report data breaches to the supervisory authority within 72 hours.
+Affected individuals must be notified if the breach poses a high risk to their rights and freedoms.
+          - 🎈Accountability: Organizations must implement measures to ensure and demonstrate compliance with GDPR (e.g., Data Protection Impact Assessments, data protection policies).
+          - 🎈Data Protection Officers (DPO): Organizations may be required to appoint a DPO to oversee GDPR compliance.
+          - 🎈Fines: Non-compliance can lead to hefty fines, up to €20 million or **4%** of global annual turnover, whichever is higher.
+          - 📗 OECD Privacy Guidelines – Global Framework: The OECD Privacy Guidelines (Organisation for Economic Co-operation and Development) are a set of principles developed to guide countries in creating their own privacy regulations.
+They are more high-level and flexible compared to GDPR.
+Key Points of OECD Privacy Guidelines:
+              - Collection Limitation: Personal data collection should be limited and obtained lawfully with the knowledge or consent of the individual.
+              - Data Quality: Personal data should be relevant, accurate, complete, and kept up-to-date.
+              - Purpose Specification: The purpose for collecting personal data should be specified before or at the time of collection.
+              - Use Limitation: Personal data should not be used for purposes other than those specified, unless with consent or by authority of law.
+              - Security Safeguards: Personal data must be protected with reasonable security measures against risks like unauthorized access or disclosure.
+              - Openness: There should be transparency regarding privacy practices and policies.
+              - Individual Participation: Individuals have the right to know if an organization holds their data, and the right to access, rectify, or delete their data if necessary.
+              - Accountability: Data controllers are responsible for complying with privacy protection principles.
+          - 📗**Unique Points of GDPR vs. OECD:**
+              - Scope: GDPR is legally binding within the EU and has global reach (applies to organizations outside the EU if they process EU citizens' data).
+              - OECD guidelines are non-binding, serving as a framework for countries to develop their own privacy laws.
+              - Enforcement: GDPR has strict penalties and enforcement mechanisms, while OECD guidelines provide principles but no direct enforcement or penalties.
+              - Individual Rights: GDPR gives individuals specific rights (like the right to be forgotten, data portability), whereas the OECD guidelines emphasize individual participation but without the detailed rights outlined by GDPR.
+              - Consent: GDPR emphasizes informed and explicit consent, while OECD places general emphasis on obtaining consent without detailing specific standards.
+              - Data Breach Reporting: GDPR mandates a 72-hour breach notification requirement, which is absent in OECD guidelines.
+              - Fines: GDPR has substantial financial penalties for violations, which OECD does not specify.
     - California Consumer Privacy Act (CCPA)
     - Be familiar with the EU Data Protection Directive
     - Be familiar with the requirements around healthcare data, credit card data and other PII data as it relates to various countries and their laws and regulations